conjurinc/debify/README.md

 Note that debify itself creates images and starts containers, so it needs access to the host's `docker.sock`.
 Additionally, it requires that it be started in root directory of the project being packaged.

+You can also use [docker-debify](distrib/docker-debify) to create a container.
+Working in projects other than debify itself, consider downloading `docker-debify` from GitHub, rather than copying its contents.

 ## Build a package